• Recipe Index

 6. Bake the meatballs until they reach an internal temperature of at least 165 degrees F. (13 to 15 minutes).

 7. Serve the meatballs as an appetizer with a dipping sauce.
-Or, make the meatballs a main dish and serve with spaghetti and pasta sauce.
+Or, make the meatballs a main dish and serve with pasta and tomato sauce.

 Recipe notes: